SilkRose/Pony/stories/metal-magic/metal-magic.md

 Iron led them down the conveyor belt one last time, bringing them to the final destination of the tour.

-They were now at the far side of the building, and all of the split-off belts converged [AT ANY RATE, AT LEAST CHANGE TO "ARRIVED"] here at a giant opening in the wall.
+They were now at the far side of the building, and all of the split-off belts converged here at a giant opening in the wall.
 Each belt ended with its contents being dumped into a wooden box.
 Each one also had a wagon with various numbers of boxes on each.

 The belts were in the following order: aluminum, copper, non-metal waste, and ferrous metal.